• Skip to primary navigation

 If you are already signed-in, tap on your Apple ID Name.
 On the next screen, make sure that your Apple ID is correct.

-On Mac: Click on Apple Logo in top-menu bar and click on System Settings or System Preferences in the drop-down menu.
+On Mac: Click on Apple Logo in top-menu bar and select System Settings or System Preferences in the drop-down menu.

 Open System Settings on Mac